tz33cu/tz33cu.github.io/content/publication/zheng-machine-2025/index.md

 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
 - Tian Zheng
-- Subashree Venkatasubramanian
+- suba
-- Shuolin Li
+- shawnli
 - Amy Braverman
 - Xinyi Ke
-- Zhewen Hou
+- zhewenhou
-- Peter Jin
+- peterjin
-- Samarth Agrawal
+- sammy

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list